Skip to main content

 Q: How does leaf tip removal impact root development in clones?

 A: Trimming leaf tips on clones reduces rooting success by about 20%.
-(Caplan et al., 2018) It removes essential photosynthetic area and natural rooting hormones, and creates open wounds that can allow pathogen entry.
-(Integrated Management of Pathogens and Microbes in Cannabis sativa L. (Cannabis) under Greenhouse Conditions, 2024)
+It removes essential photosynthetic area and natural rooting hormones, and creates open wounds that can allow pathogen entry.
+Contrary to common practice in some operations, the data suggests leaving clone leaf tips intact for better rooting rates and healthier propagation outcomes.

 Conclusion & Equipment Resources